Home Wellness Korea Glow-Up Guide

 Food, local transport, incidentals$800–$1,500

-Total for a genuine luxury trip with serious treatment depth typically lands $8,000–$18,000 per person all in.
-A more modest trip with targeted treatment and business-class flights from Europe can be done well at $5,500–$8,500.
-The prices are real — but so are the travel costs.
-The equation works best when the treatments you want would have cost at least $5,000–$10,000 at home, because that is where the flight, hotel and time away pay back.
+A genuine luxury trip with serious treatment depth typically lands $8,000–$18,000 per person all in.
+A leaner trip with targeted treatment and business-class flights from Europe is done well at $5,500–$8,500.
+The prices are real — but so is the airfare.
+The equation works when the treatments you want would have cost at least $5,000–$10,000 at home, because that is where the flight, hotel and time away pay back.

-One specific point on the VAT refund: South Korea has operated a VAT refund program for cosmetic procedures performed by eligible medical institutions, which has historically allowed foreign patients to reclaim roughly 10% of treatment costs.
-The program's status for 2026 is currently uncertain — confirm availability with your chosen clinic before booking as the program may have ended December 31, 2025 despite legislative extension efforts.
+One point on tax: South Korea has operated a VAT refund on cosmetic procedures at eligible medical institutions, historically letting foreign patients reclaim roughly 10% of treatment costs.
+The programme's 2026 status is uncertain — it may have lapsed on 31 December 2025 despite extension efforts — so confirm current availability with your clinic before counting on it.

 Gangnam, Apgujeong, Myeongdong: picking the right zone